dewittpe/scout_emf/README.md

     user	63m23.662s
     sys	0m2.018s

+A several edits have been made to the EMF_Scout.py script to allow it to run to completion.

 ## Updated work

 @dewittpe was provided with the initial files noted above and has started to